TitlePnp/Nest-TaskManagement/README.md

 5. **JWT (jasonwebtoken)**: Used for authentication and authorization.
 6. **Docker**: Used for containerizing the application and database.
 7. **Nest.js**: Used as the main framework build the application.
 8. **PostgreSQL**: Used as the primary database for storing application data.
+8. **Exception Filter**: Used for filter error responses across application provide consistent error response format.

 ## 🚀 Example Requests